stevedylandev/openzeppelin-monitor/README.md

 ## Documentation

 - Pre-requisites:
-  - Install `antora` by running `npm install -g @antora/cli@3.1.0 @antora/site-generator@3.1.0 @antora/site-generator-default@3.1.0`, if you already have you can skip this step.
+  - Install `antora` locally, you can follow the steps mentioned [here](https://docs.antora.org/antora/latest/install/install-antora/#install-dir), if you already have you can skip this step.
+  > Note: If you want to install globally, you can run `npm install -g @antora/cli@3.1 @antora/site-generator@3.1`.
-  - Verify the installation by running `antora --version`
+  - Verify the installation by running `antora --version` or by running `npx antora --version` if you installed it locally.

 - To generate documentation locally, run the following command: